anoma/nspec/docs/anomian.juvix.md

 </div>

-## Chapter 3: The engine-configuration
+## Chapter 3: Engine configurations

 Anomian, you mentioned that engines have an internal state, a message interface, and specific communication patterns.
 Are there any other characteristics that